 Some of our players are really good and it's because of this that VMFC got to the gay world championship final.
 Some of our players are average.
 Some are not great players at all, but just love football.
 However good or bad you think you are, you can be a part of this club.

 Do you have to identify as LGBTQ+?

 No. Straight allies attracted by the club's ethos are absolutely welcome - indeed much of our huge growth in the last couple of years has been the increasing number of straight players who like our club philosophy, think we are well run, and want to play for a club where inclusivity and football go hand in hand.

 How much does it cost?

-Your first two training sessions or matches with the club are FREE so you have nothing to lose trying us out for a few weeks!
+Your first two training sessions or matches with the club are FREE so you have nothing to lose trying us out!